 Delicious coleslaw was always brought to the table so you could graze while waiting for those platters of piping hot catfish!
 The cooling aspects of the coleslaw definitely added to the appeal of the whole meal.
-Because let’s be honest: Who hasn’t burned their mouth on catfish once or twice?
-You need coleslaw in there to help mix it up.

 There are some coleslaw haters out there, for sure.
 Lots of people don’t like the vegetable-ness of it all.
 But it’s a great opportunity to incorporate some vegetables into your barbecue (or catfish fry) while still sticking with the general theme.

 I have to tell you: It’s all in the mayo.

 The mayo keeps the cabbage from completely overwhelming the flavor of it all.
 That’s the problem most people have with coleslaw—it feels like you’re just eating a pile of cabbage!

 But this coleslaw recipe was developed specifically to incorporate the mayo along with the cabbage in perfect harmony.
 I like a saucy coleslaw, and this definitely reflects that.

 How to Make An Easy Coleslaw Recipe Step by Step

 - One problem with coleslaw is the thought of grating all that cabbage!
 I know I’ve definitely groaned about the amount of cabbage I have to deal with before creating this recipe.
 But, that is what a food processor is for.
 I use my food processor to get the job done quickly – and it does do it quickly!